adishap/alumni-portal/db_alumini.md

 BUSSINESS RULES
 ===============
 	*ALUMNI are passouts of institute
-	*ALUMNI maybe working with more than one organisation *REUNIONS may be organised for more than one course *QUESTION have more than one ANSWER
+	*ALUMNI may be working with more than one organisation *REUNIONS may be organised for more than one course *QUESTION have more than one ANSWER